-The Jurong Region Line will be the seventh line to be introduced into the MRT system and is currently coloured turquoise on the system map.
+The Jurong Region Line will be the seventh line to be introduced into the MRT system and is currently coloured teal on the system map.
 The line is designed to be a medium capacity line.

 It will serve residents of Choa Chu Kang, Boon Lay and the future developments in the Tengah area, and connect high-activity areas in Jurong West, such as Nanyang Technological University, the Jurong Industrial estate, including Jurong Island and the future Jurong Gateway and Jurong Innovation District.